 Give a copy to your vet for your dog's medical records, and carry a copy in your car.

 Don't take a chance with the health of your dog.
 An MDR1 collar hang tag can help protect your dog from receiving problem drugs.
-You can order them at our e-shop, MDR1 Tag Order Form.
+To order a tag, please send a request to email@example.com.